millerj870/millerj870.github.io/_posts/2021-06-17-replacing-speaker-fabric.md

 To get them there, I did the following:

-1. roughly cut the speaker coverign fabic from so that it would fit over the grill and need to be trimmed back,
+1. roughly cut the speaker fabic so that it would fit over the grill but need to be trimmed back,
-2. applied adhesive[^2] to the edges of the grill (both sides) and spread the adhesive out with a small brush,
+2. applied adhesive[^2] to the edges of the grill (both sides) and evened the adhesive out with a small brush,
-3. gently and slightly stretched the fabric over the grill, folding it over the edges of the grill and holding it there with small binder clips.
+3. gently and slightly stretching the fabric over the grill, folding it over the edges of the grill and holding it there with small binder clips.

 Here is a picture of the last step.